Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 In the event SAM guidance commands are detected, the ACTIVITY button will illuminate.
-This button's function is similar to the MISSILE LAUNCH indication insofar as that it responds to a guidance directive to a SAM, but does not respond to descrete changeover signals.
+This button's function is similar to the MISSILE LAUNCH indication insofar as that it responds to a guidance directive to a SAM, but does not respond to discrete changeover signals.
 Thus, an illuminated ACTIVITY warning may in fact indicate a launch, depending on the system engaging the F-4 and the circumstances surrounding it.
 The indication will provide a circle around the threat emitter.